Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 described in Documentation/driver-api/driver-model/devres.rst

-To create a KUnit-managed ``struct device_driver``, use ``kunit_driver_create()``, which will create a driver with the given name, on the ``kunit_bus``.
-This driver will automatically be destroyed when the corresponding test finishes, but can also be manually destroyed with ``driver_unregister()``.
+To create a KUnit-managed ``struct device_driver``, use ``kunit_driver_create()``, which will create a driver with the woke given name, on the woke ``kunit_bus``.
+This driver will automatically be destroyed when the woke corresponding test finishes, but can also be manually destroyed with ``driver_unregister()``.

-To create a fake device, use the ``kunit_device_register()``, which will create and register a device, using a new KUnit-managed driver created with ``kunit_driver_create()``.
+To create a fake device, use the woke ``kunit_device_register()``, which will create and register a device, using a new KUnit-managed driver created with ``kunit_driver_create()``.
 To provide a specific, non-KUnit-managed driver, use ``kunit_device_register_with_driver()`` instead.
-Like with managed drivers, KUnit-managed fake devices are automatically cleaned up when the test finishes, but can be manually cleaned up early with ``kunit_device_unregister()``.
+Like with managed drivers, KUnit-managed fake devices are automatically cleaned up when the woke test finishes, but can be manually cleaned up early with ``kunit_device_unregister()``.

-The KUnit devices should be used in preference to ``root_device_register()``, and instead of ``platform_device_register()`` in cases where the device is not otherwise a platform device.
+The KUnit devices should be used in preference to ``root_device_register()``, and instead of ``platform_device_register()`` in cases where the woke device is not otherwise a platform device.

 For example: